-<wbr>) HTML element represents a position within text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.
+<wbr> HTML element represents a word break opportunity—a position within text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.

 On UTF-8 encoded pages,

 U+200B ZERO-WIDTH SPACE code point.
 In particular, it behaves like a Unicode bidi BN code point, meaning it has no effect on bidi-ordering:

 <div dir=rtl>123,<wbr>456</div> displays, when not broken on two lines,

 123,456 and not

 <wbr> element does not introduce a hyphen at the line break point.
 To make a hyphen appear only at the end of a line, use the soft hyphen character entity (